External Secrets Manager - Managing Secrets in AWS, GCP, K8s, and more

 Below is a text-only guide for users based on the above video

 While Akeyless is built to internally store, manage, and protect your secrets, it can also be used to manage secrets stored on other Secret Management services like AWS, Azure, GCP, or K8s.
-This can be done by creating an External Secrets Manager, that utilizes Targets in order to create local "windows" into the related services, effectively letting you manage them indirectly.
+This can be done by creating a Universal Secrets Connector, that utilizes Targets in order to create local "windows" into the related services, effectively letting you manage them indirectly.

 In this demo, we will show how to manage AWS Secret Manager secrets as well as Kubernetes secrets.

-Managing AWS Secret Manager secrets using External Secrets Manager
+Managing AWS Secret Manager secrets using Universal Secrets Connector

 Using Akeyless Console

-Go to Secrets & Keys and choose New -> External Secrets Manager.
+Go to Secrets & Keys and choose New -> Universal Secrets Connector.

 Then, choose the service you want to manage secrets from and click Next.